TheNiteCoder/mx-bashrc-config/README.md

 * run ./build.sh
 * the following step should have created an executable
-* move all files inside of themes/ to ~/.config/bashrc/themes
+* run ./install-themes.sh to install themes

 ## Theme Syntax